gaurav337/adaptive-ttc/README.md

 # Learning Compute Allocation Policies from Execution Feedback
-### A Complete Technical Explanation of the Project
+### A Practical Technical Plan

 ---

 ## What I Am Building — The One-Liner

-I am building a system that watches how a language model *fails* on a coding problem, extracts structured information from that failure, and uses it to predict exactly how much extra computation is needed to fix the failure — before spending that computation.
-The system then routes each failure to the cheapest repair strategy that is likely to work.
+A system that watches how a language model *fails* on a coding problem, extracts structured information from that failure, and predicts how much extra computation is needed to fix it — before spending that computation.
+Each failure is then routed to the cheapest repair budget likely to work.

 ---